Muhammad

 imperialism.
 But polishing our English to the level of intelligibility among

 other speakers is pertinent, if not obligatory.
-I will highlight that
+I will highlight the

 Faculty and Professor